Libardo1/hospital-yelp-ratings/README.md

 =====================

 To do:
-- compare Yelp ratings to HCAHPs scores
+- Match hospital Yelp ratings to HCAHPs scores
-- clean up Ruby script
+- clean Ruby script
-- separate charts from processing in R
+- separate charts code from data processing/cleaning code in R